-I'm passionate about giving a voice to people underrepresented in society, from Switzerland, where I live, to the most remote corners of the world.
+I'm passionate about makig sure that the voices of underrepresented people is heard.
+From Switzerland, where I live, to the most remote corners of the world.
 I work on commission with organizations that care about people, the environment, and human development.

 I'm Reto Steffen.
 I live in Switzerland and work all over the world.
 I work as a web consultant, web developer, filmmaker, and photographer.

-I'm passionate about giving a voice to people underrepresented in society.
-My travels and filming in Cambodia, Nepal, and Laos made me realize the importance of photography and film in sharing stories from "voiceless" people with a bigger audience.
+My travels and filming in Cambodia, Nepal, and Laos made me realize the importance of photography and film in sharing stories with a bigger audience.
 Usually, I now describe myself as a storyteller working with video, photography, and code.

 I speak fluent German, French, English and understand a bit of Italian, Spanish, Russian.

 It is a global world, yet we know so little about the people living in it.

 For example, how do the farmers in Laos live and cultivate the coffee that we drink every day, or how does gardening help bring migrants and locals closer together in Switzerland?